|

 Introduction

-The scope of East Aisan painting
+The scope of East Aisan painting conservation

-conservation consists of hanging scrolls,
+consists of hanging scrolls, screens, sliding

-screens, sliding door paintings, murals in
+door paintings, murals in temples and castles,

-prints, bound books, sutra books as well as
+hand scrolls, albums, prints, bound books, sutra

-paintings on wooden panels.
-Hanging
+books as well as paintings on wooden panels.

-scrolls (horizontal) are called "makimono", and
+"kakemono", hand scrolls (horizontal) are called

-screen paintings are called "byobu".
-Many (if
+"makimono", and screen paintings are called

-not most) East Asian paintings are in the form
+"byobu".
+Many (if not most) East Asian paintings

-of kakemono and byobu.
-There is a great
+are in the form of kakemono and byobu.
+There is

-difference between East Asian hanging scrolls
+a great difference between East Asian hanging

-viewed, handled, and restored.
+are viewed, handled, and restored.
 Although most

 East Asian paintings in the United States are